Kari-Anne B. Næss

 These questions inform my research of learning in complex environments, primarily in higher education contexts.
 I study collaborative learning and the way pedagogy and technology are configured to support such learning.
 My newest research interests are guiding empirical and conceptual efforts towards understanding learning ecologies, wherein people navigate and construct their epistemic environments, and configure various resources or tools in order to learn.
 With this research, I also aim at developing technology-supported methods for collecting and analysing multimodal data.
 Insights from this research will inform educational approaches that help learners to configure learning trajectories that are meaningful for them and, in various ways, useful to the society.

-Associate Professor - Department of Education
+Professor - Department of Education

 My research has focused on using experimental, quasi-experimental and longitudinal methods to understand the impact of improved academic discussion on reading comprehension across the academic disciplines.
 My most recent work (website here) focuses on understanding the relationship between vocabulary knowledge and reading comprehension, and specifically what sorts of word characteristics mediate this relationship.
 In the coming years I will work on better documenting what we mean by the term "academic disciplines" and test the relationship between vocabulary and reading across academic domains.